A MENISCUS TEAR IS ONE OF THE MOST COMMON KNEE INJURIES WE SEE AT THE ORTHOHEALING CENTER – ESPECIALLY AMONG ATHLETES.

-The knee joint is composed of three bones: the thighbone, shinbone and kneecap.
+The knee joint is composed of three bones: the thighbone (Femur), shinbone (Tibia) and kneecap (Patella).
 In between your thighbone and shinbone are tough pieces of cartilage, called meniscus, that work to absorb shock in the area and stabilize your joint.

 In order to diagnose a meniscus tear, our knee specialists will begin by collecting information about your injury.
 We’ll ask you what symptoms you have experienced, when they first appeared and what activities seem to make them worse.

-We will then perform a physical examination to check for tender areas.
+We will then perform a physical examination to check for areas abnormalities and access for range of motion and swelling.
 From there, we will ask you to bend, straighten and rotate your knee to activate the meniscus.
-If it’s torn, your knee will click during these movements, indicating to our experts that a torn meniscus is in fact the problem.
-In order to definitively confirm the diagnosis, we will often order a state of the art 3 Tesla MRI to obtain a clear visual of the damage and assess cartilage baseline.
+If it’s torn, your knee may click during these movements, indicating to our experts that a torn meniscus is in fact the problem.
+In order to confirm the diagnosis, we will often order a state of the art 3 Tesla MRI to obtain a clear visual of the damage and assess cartilage baseline.

 At the Orthohealing Center, we offer a variety of treatment options for your meniscus tear, depending on your needs and the severity of your injury.
-For example, if your tear is small, you may only need to rest, ice the area, elevate your leg and wear a compression garment to control swelling in order to feel better.
-In the meantime, you can take aspirin or ibuprofen to reduce pain and swelling as you heal.
+For example, if your tear is small, you may only need rest, ice, anti-inflammatory medication, leg elevation and a compression garment or brace to control swelling for recovery.

 For example, our knee specialists routinely leverage bone marrow stem cell therapy and PRP knee injections to treat meniscus tears for our Los Angeles patients.
-These therapies harness the power of your body’s own stem cells and platelets to heal the torn meniscus from the inside out, so you can heal and recover while avoiding the pain and downtime associated with traditional surgery.
-In particular cases where surgery is absolutely required, our team of physicians can apply Hyaluronic Acid, PRP, or Bone Marrow Stem Cells in the operating room directly into the lesion to potentially speed recovery, regulate inflammation and halt the arthritis process that traditionally ensues.
+In particular cases where surgery is absolutely required, our team of physicians may apply Hyaluronic Acid, PRP, or Bone Marrow Stem Cells in the operating room directly into the lesion to potentially speed recovery, regulate inflammation and halt the arthritis process that traditionally ensues.